 Human Immunodeficiency Virus (HIV)

-If you have stage 3 or advanced untreated HIV infection or acquired immunodeficiency syndrome (AIDS) with a Cluster of Differentiation 4 (CD4) of less than 200, you’re able to receive an additional dose of an mRNA COVID-19 vaccine.
+People 6 and older with HIV infection and a Cluster of Differentiation 4 (CD4) of less than 200, or CD4 fraction < 15% can receive an additional dose of an mRNA COVID-19 vaccine.

 Active treatment with certain immunosuppressive therapies